Designing a more mindful YouTube experience

 Placing more emphasis on the search bar

-I wanted to keep the general layout of the page, then added the adjusted and new features.
-More focus was put on the search bar and filter tags to encourage viewers to search for what they want, rather than passively exploring their recommendations.
+I moved the search bar closer to the center of the screen to draw attention to it when viewers first navigate to the Home feed.
+The additional emphasis on the search bar and filter tags encourages viewers to search for what they want, rather than passively exploring their recommendations.

 1